Mayday

 Counter Sheet

 Here are my modified Mayday counters for Cyberboard.
-If you print the image out on a sheet of full-page 8.5 X 11" peel-off label paper so it is exactly 10 inches wide, you will get a grid of 1/2" square labels.
-I recommend spraying it with this stuff, then cutting out the labels and sticking them onto blank white 1/2" game counters.
-I used these from Noble Knight Games.
+I recommend printing the image out on a sheet of full-page 8.5 X 11" peel-off label paper so it is exactly 10 inches wide, so you will get a grid of 1/2" square labels.
+Then spray the counter sheet with with this stuff, cut out the labels, and stick them onto blank white 1/2" game counters like these.

 Sand Cloud Counters